 If your case is payable, your options are to either:

 - Plead guilty and enter a payment plan and pay 25% of the total balance;

 - Post a bond to get a new court date; or

-- Go to a walk-in docket to talk to a judge about recalling your warrant.
+- Schedule a virtual hearing to talk to a judge about recalling your warrant.
 Be aware that the judge may or may not order you to post bond instead.
 Walk-in docket unavailable due to COVID-19 concerns.